-Just an add-up: With the two ways of mobile payments, the installed wallet style seems to be more popular, since it is fairly easy to operate.
+Just an add-up: With the two ways of mobile payments, the installed wallet style seems to be more accessible, since it is reasonably easy to operate.
 Let’s learn something new!

-1. Mobiles phones sparked the popularity and continues to
+1. Mobiles phones sparked popularity and continue to

-As cliché as it may sound, it is a fact that mobile payments is triggered by mobile phones.
+As cliché as it may sound, it is a fact that mobile payments are triggered by mobile phones.
 The growth of mobile phones has definitely ensured the success of mobile payments in Africa.

 2. It is a great benefit for the remote areas